yairchu/yairchu.github.io/site/posts/what-is-declarative-code.md

 ## Declarative code

 The use of Protocol Buffers or `argparse` as descrbied above is called *Declarative Code*.
-It means code the doesn't perform a computation of a single task (like saving a document), but rather describes an aspect's essence from which several different processes can be derived.
+It means code which doesn't perform a computation of a single task (like saving a document), but rather describes an aspect's essence from which several different processes can be derived.

 Here are a few additional examples: